 - some disaccharides such as sucrose, maltose, lactose and trehalose;

 - the monosaccharides galactose, fructose, and the less common mannose.

-Dietary starch and disaccharides must be hydrolyzed in the intestine to the respective monosaccharides before being absorbed.
+Dietary starch and disaccharides must be digested in the intestine to the respective monosaccharides before being absorbed.
 Once in the venous circulation, monosaccharides reach the liver through the portal vein; this organ is the main site where they are metabolized.